-You’ve most likely arrived on this page because you went to Google and typed in “Ebates Scam.”
-You’re probably a little confused about Ebates because it seems too good to be true.
+You most likely arrived on this page because you searched “Ebates Scam” on Google.
+And you’re probably a little confused about Ebates because it seems too good to be true.
 Good job!
-Doing your research is an important part of the process of getting into any venture.
+Doing your research is an important part before getting into any venture.
 Fortunately, Ebates is actually not a scam.

 What is Ebates?